Long Arm Quilting

 Usually this question means your quilt biased- or has edges that were cut along the bias.
 If your quilt has exposed biased edges, stay stitching is required to keep a quilt square and flat.

-Our prices start at $.025 a square inch for E2E quilting.
+Our prices start at $.0275 a square inch for E2E quilting.
 Depending on thread color, brand, and the quilt pattern used, the price is scaled to the value of the time and materials we use on the quilt.
-If you would like an estimate, please stop in for a free measure and estimate!
+If you would like an estimate, please call the shop to make and appointment for a free measure and estimate!

 And a note about backing with Minkee…